There are many advantages of being a home owner! The equity in your home may allow you to:

 |Fixed Term||80% Loan to Value|

-*APR- annual percentage rate.
-The APR is current as of [08/09/2019].
-APR is subject to change without notice.
-Your rate on signature loans may vary from the rates above and will be determined by your credit history.
+**APR = Annual Percentage Rate.
+LTV=Loan to Value.
+ARM=Adjustable Rate Mortgage.
+WSJ=Wall Street Journal.
+The APR is current as of [3/2/2020].
+Rates are subject to change without notice.
+Your rate on home equity loans may vary from the rates above and will be determined by your credit score, term and property value.
+Other fees may apply.
 Members Choice Financial Credit Union membership is required.
-Some restrictions may apply.